 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
 This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.
+Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?